Master of Accounting Program

 If your GPA on your last 60 hours of course work is a 3.0 or higher, you do not have to take an entrance exam.
 If your GPA is from 2.5 to 3.0 you will have to take the GRE or GMAT and submit qualifying scores before you are accepted into a COBA graduate program.

 How to Pay

-The Master of Accounting (MAcc) program is offered in Stephenville and at the Southwest Metroplex locations.
+The Master of Accounting (MAcc) program is offered at the Stephenville campus only.

 Graduate Program Manager